awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

 }
 ```

 ## Get a lifecycle configuration for an S3 on Outposts bucket<a name="S3OutpostsGetBucketLifecycleConfigurationJava"></a>

-The following SDK for Java example gets an access point for an Outposts bucket\.
+The following SDK for Java example gets a lifecycle configuration for an Outposts bucket\.

 ```
 import com.amazonaws.services.s3control.model.*;